Softhouse/gomoku_python/README.md

 # gomoku_python
-An example application for experimenting with TDD and refactoring
+An example application for TDD and refactoring using the board game [Gomoku](https://en.wikipedia.org/wiki/Gomoku)

 ## Setup
 You will need to have [Python 2.7](https://www.python.org/downloads/release/python-2713/) installed